Rabia Siddique: Awards and achievements

 In 2006 Siddique was awarded the Queen's Commendation for Valuable Service for her human rights work in Iraq.

 In 2009 she was the Runner-up for Australian Woman of the Year UK.
 She is a Telstra Business Women's Award Finalist and in 2014 was named one of Westpac and the Australian Financial Review's 100 Women of Influence.

 In 2015, an audience of 1700 people gave her a standing ovation for her TEDx talk Courage Under Fire, and in 2016 Siddique was a state finalist in the Australian of the Year Awards.

-Since 2014, Siddique has gained an international reputation as a powerful and inspiring motivational speaker, thought leader and change agent.
-A committed human rights advocate and philanthropist, Siddique is patron and ambassador for several not-for-profit and charity organisations.
+Since 2014, Siddique has gained an international reputation as a motivational speaker, and is sometimes thought of as a leader and/or reformer.
+An active human rights advocate and philanthropist, Siddique is a patron and ambassador for several not-for-profit and charity organizations.

 In 2016 she was appointed as a Director of the International Foundation of Non-Violence.

 In 2017 she won the Professional Speakers Australia Breakthrough Speaker of the Year award.

+In 2026 she was inducted into the Western Australia Women’s Hall of Fame for services to the community.

 Personal life

-Rabia is mother to triplet sons Aaron, Noah, and Oscar.
+Rabia currently lives in Perth, Australia with triplet sons, who were born in 2008 in Salisbury, England.

 Major published work

-In 2013 Siddique published her memoir, Equal Justice (Pan Macmillan, 2013).
-An Australian/UK feature film based on Siddique's memoir is in development.
+In 2013 Siddique published her memoir, Equal Justice – My Journey as a Woman, a Soldier and a Muslim (Pan Macmillan, 2013), which became a best seller.